checkeapp-group/CheckeApp/docs/VERIFICATION.md

 #### Backend (`sourcesRouter.ts`)

 - `continueToAnalysis` updates the verification status to `generating_summary` and asynchronously (without awaiting) calls `generateAndSaveFinalAnalysis`.
+This function orchestrates both article and image generation jobs.
 It immediately returns success to the frontend.

 #### Frontend (`FinalResultPage.tsx`)